1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - Dividend Growth Streak: 8 years but no cuts since 1829 (191 years)

-- Beneish M-score: -2.5 vs -2.22 or less safe = low accounting fraud risk
+- Beneish M-score: -2.5 vs. -2.22 or less safe = low accounting fraud risk

 - Safety Score: 4/5 above-average (4% to 6% dividend cut risk in this recession)